 ● They also contain plenty of Vitamin C and K1.
 Learn more about the impact of these vitamins here.

-● Blueberries are rich in Manganese, which has a number of benefits for dogs including boosting the health of bones and cartilage.
+● Blueberries are rich in Manganese, which has a number of benefits for dogs including boosting bones and cartilage health.

 ● They are a source of phytochemicals.
 These are chemical substances produced by plants that are involved in the prevention of a variety of diseases both in humans and animals, including cancer.

 ● Blueberries contain antioxidants that help prevent cell and molecular damage in both dogs and humans.